-For the first criterion, we therefore included 45 companies.
+For the criterion 1a, we therefore included 45 companies.
 For each of them, we had to identify the CEO and the Chairperson of the supervisory board.

 The Swiss corporate governance system distinguishes itself with a one-tier board system, unlike the mandatory two-tier structure seen in Germany.
 The board of directors (conseil d'administration) holds the authority to either delegate management responsibilities to professional managers who are not board members or undertake company operations themselves.
-Occasionally, Swiss boards opt to delegate management to one of their members, known as the delegate of the board (administrateur-délégué).
+Occasionally, Swiss boards opt to delegate management to one of their members, known as the delegate of the board (administrateur-déléguê).
 This role combines executive duties with board membership.
 Although most of the companies we selected adhered to a two-tier structure consisting of a board of directors and an executive board, hence necessitating the selection of two individuals-the chair of the board and the CEO-there were instances where only one person was chosen.
 This occurred when the chair of the board also served as CEO or when the company lacked an executive board, resulting in only the chair being selected.
 Additionally, we included the delegates of the board in our selection process when applicable.
 Consequently, for a minority of companies, up to three individuals were chosen, such as the CEO, the chair, and the delegate of the board.

-2) Second criterion: Other large companies (non-listed) or state-controlled/owned enterprises not publicly listed, it is worth noting the possibility that some companies may be under state control while still being publicly traded on the stock market.
+For the criterion 1b, we targeted companies falling into two primary categories: privately held firms (meaning they are not publicly traded on the stock market, instead being privately or family-owned) and state-controlled enterprises (where one or more state entities hold most shares).
+While most state-controlled firms are not publicly listed, it is worth noting the possibility that some companies may be under state control while still being publicly traded on the stock market.
 A prime example of this is the Banque Cantonale Vaudoise.
-The criterion for these firms include the number of employees and earnings in 2020, which are comparable to those of listed firms in criterion 1.
+The criterion for these firms include the number of employees and earnings in 2020, which are comparable to those of listed firms in criterion 1a.